Mollie: Can you tell me when your depression began, as far as you know? Was there an event that brought it on?

-In 12-step programs I was told I could believe in a God of my own understanding.
-God could be a color, or the sun or the wind, anything I wanted, just as long as God was a power greater than myself.
+In twelve-step programs I was told I could believe in a God of my own understanding.
+God could be a color, the sun, the wind or anything I wanted, just as long as God was a power greater than myself.
 This was liberating.
 Slowly, and with a few missteps, I developed a relationship with a God of my own understanding, one that had nothing to do with religion or other people’s beliefs.
 This God was a God I could rely on, lean on, talk to, be reassured by.
-I didn’t have to be good for this God to love me, I didn’t have to penance or chant the right prayers, or go to church.
-This God loved me just as I was, no matter what I did.
-I’d always tried to be a good girl so that God would love me.
-In 12-step programs I came to the realization that God would love me no matter what I did but living a life of good thoughts and actions helped me love and live with myself.
+I didn’t have to be good for this God to love me.
+I didn’t have to do penance or chant the right prayers or go to church.
+This God loved me just as I was, no matter what I did … but living a life of good thoughts and actions helped me love and live with myself.

 Thanks to a hunch and a great title, I purchased Sex, Drugs and Meditation on Amazon–and liked it even more than I expected I would.
 So I wrote the author, Mary-Lou Stephens, to ask if I could share a true law of attraction success story from the book on this site.
 She kindly agreed.